marcosabreu39/hangman-backend/README.md

 ## Backend of hangman's game application

-#Steps to deploy Hangman-Backend locally:
+# teps to deploy Hangman-Backend locally:

 Clone this repository and Hangman-Frontend's repository;